 Alka Rehani Bhardwaj is CAG nominee in BCCI apex Council

-Vikram Murugaraj, Principal Director (Personnel) of CAG, in a letter informed Rehani Bhardwaj of the "competent authority" nominating her as one of the councillors in the Indian cricket board's all powerful apex Council.
+Vikram Murugaraj, Principal Director (Personnel) of CAG, in a letter informed Rehani Bhardwaj of the "competent authority" nominating her as one of the councilors in the Indian cricket board's all-powerful apex Council.
 The letter is in possession of PTI.
-As per the SC-approved BCCI constitution passed on August 9, 2018, the apex council will constitute a representative of the CAG as its member.
+As per the SC-approved BCCI constitution passed on August 9, 2018, the apex council will constitute a representation of the CAG as its member.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)